SuperOfficeDocs/superoffice-docs/user-guide/en/ui/screen-designer/edit-layout.md

 # Edit layout

-When you have created a new layout as described in [Add new layout][4], it is time to customize it according to the needs of the assigned user group(s).
+When you have [created a new layout][4], it is time to customize it according to the needs of the assigned user group(s).
 If you are customizing a layout for the sales team, you should have a clear plan of what their needs are with regards to the layout and formatting of the tabs, fields, elements and columns.
 Which information should be first and easiest to find?
 Do they need all fields and tabs?
 What is the logical order of the fields?

 **To edit a screen layout:**